Running on a SLURM cluster (experimental)#

 $ load module openquake

 Then running a calculation is quite trivial.
-The user has two choices: running the calculation on-the-fly with the command
+The user has two choices: to run the calculation on a single node with the command

-or running the calculation in a batch with the command
+or running the calculation on multiple nodes with a command like

 Running out of quota#